gigerlin/easyRPC/README.md

 # easyRPC
 RPC made easy for browser

 This tiny library allows to easily invoke methods on remote objects from a web browser via an HTTP request.
 It uses the browser native fetch function (cf. [Fetch API](https://developer.mozilla.org/en/docs/Web/API/Fetch_API "Fetch API") for browser compatibility).
-Polyfills exist for browser which do not support fetch.
+Polyfills are provided for browser which do not support fetch or Promise.

 ### Installation
 `npm install avs-easyrpc`